 Ripped denim.
 Ripped mainly because grunge kids were anti high-fashion and wore their clothes half to death.
 Once grunge style became popular and mainstream, people would buy their jeans and rip them in a bit before wearing them to get the grunge look.
 A pale, half-dead stonewashed denim was ideal for jeans.

-Baggy clothes were essential for boys and girls.
+Baggy clothes were essential for all.
 No skinny fit.
 Baggy jeans only.
 And baggy worked well with the layers of tops.
-Grunge clothes never fitted because you’d just wear something you’d found in a bin, bought very cheaply, or stolen off a friend who was skinnier/fatter than you.
+Grunge clothes never fitted because you’d just wear something you’d found in a bin, bought very cheaply, or borrowed off a friend and forgotten to give back.